Valoctocat/CulturalDataSculpting/README.md

 > Assets/

 ## Data Loading Parameters
-In the scene, the DataLoader object is responsible for loading the data of a selected dataset.
+* In the scene, the DataLoader object is responsible for loading the data of a selected dataset.
 You can set the number of time steps and depth you want to load.
 I recommend trying with ~7 time steps and ~20 depths steps to begin with.
 In total you can load to 50 time steps and 125 depth steps (6250 images).
+* CSVReader reads the data from _datasets.csv_, make sure the path is set to _Assets/datasets.csv_

+## Computer Debugging
+There is an FPS mode in this project.
+To enable it make the following changes:
+* Uncheck the _droso_ rigidbody _Use Gravity_ option
+* In the right _OVR Controller Prefab_ uncheck controllers
+* In _User_ enable the _Camera Control_ script

+Revert those changes before building the application to Android

+Move camera with the mouse
+Move player with the they arrow keys
+Move droso object to the pedestal by changing its transform to 0, 1.05, 0
+Display UI by pressing "u"
+To play/pause a screen (second room), press "p", then you can move in time by pressing "e"/"r", or in space with "a"/"z".